Empire Records Shop was located on the edge of “The Strip” at 52nd and Market Streets.

 During my teens, I was fortunate to personally meet many great jazz artists including Ray Charles, Dizzy Gillespie, Milt Buckner (who developed the locked wrist rhythm style of piano playing and was Lionel’s pianist), Lionel Hampton and many others.
 Grover Washington, Jr. worked in the store on the weekends and we used to go listen to jazz sets together.
 My photography is included on his “Live at the Bijou” album.

 The Earle Theater was a stop on the “Chitlin’ Circuit.”
-It was the most expensive theater ever built in Philadelphia at the time.
-The Earle had an ornate interior and exterior and seating for 2700.
+It was the most expensive theater ever built in Philadelphia.
+The Earle had an ornate interior and exterior and seating for 2,700.
 It was demolished in July 1953.